sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 ---
 layout: post
 title: Why use a service mesh?
 A few arguments
-description: "Kubernetes is THE topic of discussions now in IT.
+description: "Kubernetes is THE topic of discussions in IT now.
 I would argue that it is only an intermediate step."
 modified: 2019-07-22
 tags: [kubernetes, k8s, service mesh, architecture]
 image: